furyuri/esmemidnight/insights.md

 redirect_from:
   - /writings/
 ---
-<p>Insightful articles on Tarot, Astrology and other magical topics.
+<p>Insightful musings and articles on Tarot, Astrology and other magical topics.
 Read on as I relate them all to the past, present and future.</p>

 {%- if site.posts.size > 0 -%}